-- (13) Injectable Drugs.
+- (12) Immunizations.
+Charges for immunizations (other than travel immunizations).
+Benefits are limited to immunizations that are recommended by the American Academy of Family Physicians or the patient's Physician.
+Certain immunizations are considered Preventive Care services and will be covered without cost-sharing if provided by an in-network provider. - (13) Injectable Drugs.
 For injectable drugs, including syringes and needles.
-(Some injectable drugs are covered through Catamaran's drug program.
-See Section 8.4.) - (14) Intensive Care or Coronary Care.
+(Some injectable drugs are covered through OptumRx's drug program.
+See Section 8.5.) - (14) Intensive Care or Coronary Care.
 For accommodations in an intensive care unit or coronary care unit which are in excess of the semiprivate rate, when required for the treatment of a critically ill or injured person. - (15) Laboratory Tests and X-Rays.
 Certain laboratory tests may be considered Preventive Care services. - (16) Skilled Nursing Facility (SNF).
-SNF Hospital Covered Charges are reimbursable after an in-patient Hospital confinement of at least 3 days, up to a maximum confinement is 100, reduced by the number of days of Hospital confinement.
+SNF Hospital Covered Charges are reimbursable after an in-patient Hospital confinement of at least 3 days, up to a maximum confinement is 100 days, reduced by the number of days of Hospital confinement.
 Successive Hospital confinements (including convalescent hospital confinements) will be considered a single confinement unless separated by a period of 30 days or the second confinement is due to a new accidental injury.
 Medicare eligibility guidelines for SNF coverage are applicable.
 This means you must submit a physician's certification that SNF care is necessary, you must be admitted to the SNF within 30 days following a minimum 3-day hospital stay, that you require daily skilled nursing or rehabilitation (as opposed to custodial care only) and the care is only available in a SNF on an in-patient basis.
 Only Medicare-certified SNF providers are covered providers for Medicare-eligible Participants.